STRAY TALKING: SHARP SHOOTING GLORIOUS 12TH STYLE

 Regarding that thorny issue of etiquette, check the dress code with your host first.
 On formal shoots, you can expect to see guns wearing tweed jackets with matching breeks or trousers and waistcoat, with shirt and tie for men.
-Ear protection is a must and hats are recommended.
+Ear protection is a must and tweed flat caps are recommended.

 In general, it’s expected that shoot participants wear earthy shades of brown and olive, which makes for a timelessly tonal head-to-toe look, so stylish it’s a shame to confine it to the field.
 All the pieces I’ve picked out here are ones that could – and should – be mixed in and worn as part of day-to-day looks, no matter where you are, especially now, as we look towards autumn.
 Actually, you don’t have to go anywhere near a shoot to wear them.
 Classic, practical, weather-appropriate, beautifully crafted clothing and accessories surely have a place in every wardrobe.